 You DO NOT need any special grinding wheels to sharpen this steel!

 Can a new turner start using our high quality tools or should he buy cheap tools?

 You can start using our quality tools providing that you are able to sharpen properly.
 The last thing you need is to practice on a high quality tool like ours and when you least expect, you have ground away ¾” of the flute length.

 The use of a sharpening jig can reduce your learning curve.
 Also, you might not need to sharpen your Glaser tools all the time.
 Honing it with a diamond plate goes a long way.
-In case you want to buy either, call Clay Johnson at Choice Woods and he will get you situated with the proper jig.
-Clay is a great guy!
+I would strongly reccomend reaching out to Alan Lacer and order one of his fabulous honing diamond stones.

 The cost to learn with a good tool.